pactus-project/pactus.org/docs/guide/learn-consensus.md

 VRF is absolutely random and the result can be verified cryptographically.
 Based on their stake and their chance, a validator can be in the set for the next run.
 Once a validator enters the set, the oldest validator in the set exits.
 So we can always guarantee that validators are in the set for a certain amount of time.
-In the set, validators have equal power and it helps to make a fully democratic set for the blockchain.
+In the set, validators vote is weighted by their stake.

 ![Zarb Proof of Stake](../assets/images/zarb_validator_pool.jpg)